-At first glance it might seem slightly surprising that such a strong starting point is needed for our NP-hardness result.
-As an indication that something non-trivial is going on we give a proof that there is no standard gadget reduction from 3-SAT to any or our problems, and in particular not to (1, g, 2g+1)-SAT.
-This impossibility result is due to Dominik Scheder, and extends to show that there is no gadget reduction from (1, g, 2g+1)-SAT to (1, g', 2g'+1)-SAT for $g' > g \ge 1$.
+To establish this result we give a reduction from the Label Cover problem, the usual starting point for inapproximability results (even though our results apply only to traditional constraint satisfaction problems where we want to satisfy all constraints).
+It is slightly surprising that such a strong starting point is needed but as an indication that something non-trivial is going on we give a proof that there is no standard gadget reduction from 3-SAT to any or our problems, and in particular not to (1, g, 2g + 1)-SAT.
+This impossibility result is due to Dominik Scheder, and extends to show that there is no gadget reduction from (1, g, 2g + 1)-SAT to (1, g', 2g' + 1)-SAT for $g' > g \ge 1$ .

-One can also consider an approximation problem associated with (1, g, 2g + 1)-SAT, where where we are guaranteed that there is an assignment that strongly g-satisfies a fraction c of clauses and the goal is to find an assignment that satisfies a fraction s fraction of clauses.
-Our proof of Theorem 1.1 implicitly shows that this problem is hard for c = 1 and some s = s(g) < 1, thus showing APX-hardness of (1, g, 2g + 1)-SAT.
-We observe that an application of the theorem on "uselessness of predicates" from [3] implies a strong inapproximability result for this problem (albeit only for almost satisfiable instances and assuming the Unique Games conjecture) that shows hardness for $c = 1 - \varepsilon$ and $s = 1 - 2^{-(2g+1)} + \varepsilon$ for any $\varepsilon > 0$ (see Theorem 4.8).
+One can also consider an approximation problem associated with (1, g, 2g+1)-SAT, where where we are guaranteed that there is an assignment that strongly g-satisfies a fraction c of clauses and the goal is to find an assignment that satisfies a fraction s fraction of clauses.
+We observe that an application of the theorem on "uselessness of predicates" from [2] implies a strong inapproximability result for this problem (albeit only for almost satisfiable instances and assuming the Unique Games conjecture) that shows hardness for $c = 1 - \varepsilon$ and $s = 1 - 2^{-(2g+1)} + \varepsilon$ for any $\varepsilon > 0$ .
 Hypergraph discrepancy.
 A problem closely related to (a, g, w)-SAT is hypergraph discrepancy.
-Here, given sets of size 2g + 1 of elements from a universe, the problem is to color the elements with two colors such that each set has a good balance of colors.
+Here, given sets of size 2g+1 of elements from a universe, the problem is to color the elements with two colors such that each set has a good balance of colors.
 We extend our methods to prove the following hardness result, showing that systems of bounded-size sets with smallest possible discrepancy are NP-hard to distinguish from set systems with worst possible discrepancy.

 Theorem 1.2.
-For $g \ge 1$, given a (2g + 1)-uniform hypergraph that admits a 2-coloring under which each hyperedge is evenly balanced (g elements of one color and g + 1 of the other), it is NP-hard to find a 2-coloring that avoids creating a monochromatic hyperedge.
+For $g \ge 1$ , given a (2g + 1)-uniform hypergraph that admits a 2-coloring under which each hyperedge is evenly balanced (g elements of one color and g + 1 of the other), it is NP-hard to find a 2-coloring that avoids creating a monochromatic edge.

-The above result implies Theorem 1.1 via a simple reduction: for each hyperedge $(x_1, x_2, \ldots, x{2g+1})$ of the hypergraph, create two width 2g + 1 clauses $(x_1 \lor x_2 \lor \cdots \lor x{2g+1})$ and $(\overline{x_1} \lor \overline{x_2} \lor \cdots \lor \overline{x{2g+1}})$.
+The above result implies Theorem 1.1 via a simple reduction: for each hyperedge $(x_1, x_2, \ldots, x{2g+1})$ of the hypergraph, create two width 2g + 1 clauses $(x_1 \lor x_2 \lor \cdots \lor x{2g+1})$ and $(\overline{x_1} \lor \overline{x_2} \lor \cdots \lor \overline{x{2g+1}})$ .
 But we prove Theorem 1.1 first to illustrate our approach in a simpler setting that allows negated literals and repeated variables within a clause.